wix-incubator/corvid-spi-docs/guides/Overview.md

   For example, Velo's [Shipping Rates](https://www.wix.com/velo/reference/spis/ecom-shipping-rates) SPI lets you display shipping rates from different external service providers during checkout.
 Customers can then choose the shipping provider best for them.

+>**Note**: The Custom Extensions feature is currently a Beta release.
+Some custom extensions are not yet available to all users.

 To use the Velo SPIs, you’ll need a working knowledge of JavaScript.
 When integrating with an external service, you'll also need familiarity with the external service’s APIs.

 To learn more: